tiller-vgs/info-skjerm/Database/README.md

    ```bash
    docker compose down -v
    ```
-1. Delete the folders `Database/mssql/data` and `Database/mssql/.initialized`
+1. Delete the folder `Database/postgres/data`

 ## For developers: adding startup-scripts

 If you would like for more sql-commands to run on startup, do the following:

-1. Navigate to the `Database/mssql/scripts/` folder.
-By default you'll find a file named _init.sql_
+1. Navigate to the `Database/postgres/scripts/` folder.
+By default you'll find a file named _01-init-tables.sql_
-1. Either create a new file ending with `.sql` or add additional commands to the _init.sql_ file
+1. Either create a new file ending with `.sql` or add additional commands to an existing file
+1. **Note:** Files are executed in alphabetical order, so use numeric prefixes (01-, 02-, etc.) to control execution order
-1. If you've ran the database before, follow the steps in the _Deleting the database_ section, as these sql commands only run when the database is first created
+1. If you've run the database before, follow the steps in the _Deleting the database_ section, as these sql commands only run when the database is first created